DataDog/hiring-engineers/answers.md

       - jaime_sql
       - demo_sql
 ```
-* Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+* *Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.*
-`my_metric.py`:
+my_metric.py pythong script:
 ```
 import random
 # the following try/except block will make the custom check compatible with any Agent version
 try:
+    # first, try to import the base class from old versions of the Agent...
     from checks import AgentCheck
 except ImportError:
+    # ...if the above failed, the check is running in Agent version 6 or later
     from datadog_checks.checks import AgentCheck

 # content of the special variable __version__ will be shown in the Agent status page